 We’re not a husband and wife team because we’re not actually married, but in all other respects, we are just like a husband and wife team.
 I have been a professional photographer since 2011 and shooting weddings since 2015.
-Tracy and I met in 2018 through our respective photography connections and we started shooting weddings together soon afterwards.
+Tracy and I met in 2018 and we started shooting weddings together soon afterwards.
 So when you book Lionel Mitchell Photography to photograph your Wedding in Northern Ireland, you get Tracy as well as Lionel.
 That’s two photographers, two angles, twice the moments, expressions and all the little bits that matter.
 Four eyes on the detail instead of two!

 Tracy’s interests lie in art history and classical music.
 She likes all that old Renaissance stuff, you know, the da Vinci, and Caravaggio brigade, and the Mozart’s and Beethoven’s of the world of classical composers.
 Myself, I would be more Roll Over Beethoven!
 That’s Chuck Berry 1956 originally.
 Though it’s actually the ELO version of the ’80s that I remember.